 Before we get to our list of wartime sweets, lets have a bit of a background.
 Sweet and chocolate rationing started on 26 July 1942, only finishing 5 February 1953, nearly eight years later after the war ended.

 Despite the decision to ration the sales of sugar in January 1940, as late as the summer Cadbury’s were still able to advertise that their teatime biscuits were available in ‘all Woolworth stores’.

 For instance, Cadbury Dairy Milk chocolate bars as withdrawn in 1941 when the government banned manufacturers from using fresh milk.
+Insted of that, Cadburies started to produce ration chocolate made with powdered milk.
 There were of course other chocolate bars available, but it was more difficult to manufacture them.

 Symingtons Table Cremes (Blancmanges using artificial sweeteners) were rushed to the shelves and sold for sixpence under a ‘just add water’ banner, a forerunner of the instant drinks we have today.